snowdrop/k8s-infra/hetzner/README-cloud.md

 ## All-in-one creation

-2 new playbooks have been created to aggregate the different operations executed by the different playbooks , `hetzner-create-server-aggregate.yml` and `hetzner-delete-server-aggregate.yml`.
+2 new playbooks have been created to aggregate the operations executed by the different playbooks , `hetzner-create-server-aggregate.yml` and `hetzner-delete-server-aggregate.yml`.
 Each of the playbooks invokes deployment and cleanup operations on the passwordstore inventory database, VM deployment operations and VM securization.

 The `hetzner-create-server-aggregate.yml` playbooks calls the following playbooks: